Fourth HCARN Conference, 24-26 March 2022

 Recent years have seen a surge of scholarly interest in Hellenistic Central Asia.
 This is due to the emergence of new bodies of evidence, but is also a product of recent trends in scholarship towards cultural interaction, global history, and interdisciplinarity.
 Indeed, Hellenistic Central Asia is the locus of ancient cultural exchange par excellence: positioned at the nexus of the Eurasian steppe, and Iranian, Indic, and Chinese cultural worlds, and transected by expanding foreign powers, including the Achaemenid, Hellenistic, and Kushan empires.
 The sources we analyse in this field are accordingly varied – including archaeological, numismatic, and epigraphic data, as well as literary sources in Greek, Latin, Chinese, and Indic languages – and shed light only on certain aspects of the past.

 In a related way, knowledge production in this field does not occur in a vacuum.
 Instead, the study of Hellenistic Central Asia exists within a matrix of unusually diverse and complex geopolitical contexts of the last centuries, and intertwined with their respective concerns and historiographical traditions.
-These encompass Russian Turkestan, the British Raj, Soviet Central Asia, the independence and partition of India and Pakistan, post-Soviet Central Asia, Silk Road-inspired policy-making, and modern Afghanistan, eighteen years into the present war.
+These encompass Russian Turkestan, the British Raj, Soviet Central Asia, the independence and partition of India and Pakistan, post-Soviet Central Asia, Silk Road-inspired policy-making, and modern Afghanistan, with its recent history of conflict.

 In light of the above, it is crucial for research on Hellenistic Central Asia to factor in the complexities of both past and present.
 Accordingly, incorporating critical historiography into source analysis is a valuable enterprise.
 Concerns of the present profoundly shape human understandings of the past.
 And, inversely, our understandings of the past have implications for the present.
 This is true for pasts and presents across time: people in antiquity (a ‘historical present’) also engaged with and imagined their past in different ways, using social memory for different purposes.
 Many kinds of such temporal interactions can be explored.
 As humans have diverse experiences of their world, ideas about the past are likewise not monolithic across society.
 It is therefore appropriate to speak of multiple pasts and presents.

-Papers may present current research in light of the theme of entangled pasts and presents.
-Topics of interest may include:
+Papers will present current research in light of the theme of entangled pasts and presents.
+Topics include historical questions, such as:

 - How did people in antiquity construct and interact with memories of Achaemenid, Macedonian, or Hellenistic imperial pasts?